Stability of Normal Bundles of Space Curves: Stability and degeneration I

 \subsection{\boldmath Deformations of $r$-secant rational curves}

-To use the above degeneration to reduce to a finite list of genera, we must know that such a conic can be suitably deformed while preserving the incidence conditions with $D$.
+In our application of the above degeneration to reduce to a finite list of genera, we will specialize to the union of a Brill--Noether \(D\) and two quasitransverse \(4\)-secant conics through \emph{the same} set of \(4\) points.
+To employ this degeneration, we must know that such conics can be suitably deformed while preserving the incidence conditions with $D$.

 In greater generality, let $D$ be a Brill--Noether curve, and $R$ be a rational curve meeting $D$ at distinct points $p_1, p_2, \ldots, p_r$.
 The following key assumption generalizes the conclusion of Lemma~\ref{lem:4_sec_conic}: